CLEEGN: A Convolutional Neural Network for Plug-and-Play Automatic EEG Reconstruction: Materials and Methods

-As illustrated in Figure \ref{cleegn_model_fig}, the objective of the proposed method is to minimize the difference between noiseless signals, $Y$, and the model output, $\hat{Y}$.
-The recording EEG data, $X$, is the combination of brain signals, $Y$, and the signals from multiple noise sources, $N$.
-CLEEGN is a denoising autoencoder that is intended to perform artifact removal on EEG data by creating a mapping between multi-channel noisy EEG signals, $X$, and noiseless signals, $Y$.
-The training process of CLEEGN utilizes pairing noisy raw EEG data and noiseless reference EEG data so that the model can learn to transform noisy EEG data into reconstructed EEG data with maximal similarity to the reference data.
-To generate large-scale reference EEG data, we adopted automatic denoising methods, ICLabel and ASR, to remove artifacts and reconstruct clean waveforms offline.
-The pairing EEG recording with $C$ channels of continuous noisy/noiseless data was further segmented into training sample pairs.
-The input size is ($C$, $T$), where $T$ is the number of time points based on the sampling rate of the EEG data in $4$-second segments.
-The windows size and stride are set as $T$ and $0.5T$.
-In the context of plug-and-play EEG reconstruction, CLEEGN was trained as a subject-independent model.
-To perform subject-independent training and testing, we grouped subjects into $k$ disjoint sets.
+Assume the observed multi-channel EEG data, denoted as $X$, is composed of uncontaminated EEG signals, represented as $Y$, and signals originating from multiple sources of noise, referred to as $N$.
+Technically, there is currently no method that can perfectly separate pure EEG signals reflecting brain activity from the contaminated signals.
+In this work, we employ existing offline artifact removal methods for EEG data to produce the reference data, $\tilde{Y}_r$, which can be regarded as $Y$ based on its assumption and algorithms.

+The training process is to learn the parameters of CLEEGN model, $\phi$ and we can formulate the optimization problem by following equation:

+The fundamental idea of the training process is to create the optimal mapping that can transform noisy EEG data into reconstructed EEG data with minimal difference to the reference data.
+Usually, the EEG measurement experiments last for several minutes, it is not efficient in terms of memory usage and time consumption to use the full session EEG data directly for model training.
+Practically, we segment the data into multiple EEG epochs of size $(C, T)$ using the sliding windows algorithm, where $C$ is the number of electrodes of the recording device and $T$ is the number of time points in each EEG epoch.
+The size of the windows and the step are $T$ and $0.5T$ respectively in the sliding windows algorithm.
+Before the segmentation, we employ the adaptive z-normalization on each channel independently where the mean and standard deviation calculated by the noiseless EEG segment.

+Considering the context of plug-and-play EEG reconstruction, we perform subject-independent training scheme where EEG data into $k$ disjoint sets by subjects.
 During the training process, one of the sets was left out for testing.
-Subjects' EEG data in the left-alone set were not involved in both training and validation.
+Subjects' EEG data in the left-alone (testing) set were not involved in both training and validation.
 A complete experiment on a single dataset would result in $k$ different models.
 The artifact removal performance of a model was evaluated by using the left-alone set.
 The number of subjects in one set and the EEG duration available for each subject depend on the experiment setting and the dataset used.